-- Buildings should be angled to offer new views of Addison Circle Park and preserve the authenticity and appeal of the park itself. - There should be flexibility with regards to zoning and land use regulations to allow for the market to fill the area between Quorum and the Dallas North Tollway with either residential or office space. - Trail connectivity will be emphasized as the premier east-west pedestrian connection along the rail route.
+- Uses and character of development should create a unique, mixed use, integrated regional destination - Buildings should be angled to offer new views of Addison Circle Park and preserve the authenticity and appeal of the park itself. - There should be flexibility with regards to zoning and land use regulations to allow for the market to fill the area between Quorum and the Dallas North Tollway with either residential or office space. - Trail connectivity will be emphasized as the premier east-west pedestrian connection along the rail route.